-If you google the word “Hungary”, you will receive lots of results about Budapest and Danube River.
+If you google the word “Hungary,” you will receive lots of Budapest and the Danube River results.
 But Hungary is much more than that.
 As a true traveler, you need to step off the beaten track and discover hidden gems wherever you go.

 Though small, Eger will surprise you with its diversity of landmarks and travel experiences you can enjoy.
-Thus, we made a list with what we consider to be Top 10 Tourist Attractions in Eger.
+Thus, we made a list of what we consider to be the Top 10 Tourist Attractions in Eger.
 Feel free to comment and even tell us if there is something we missed mentioning.

 Eger in Hungary